rhezab/smile/docs/deploying.md

 ### Uploading files to an Internet-accessible server

 Next, the GitHub action uploads the files to the server using rsync.
 The remote host, folder, and other options are set using GitHub Secrets which are encrypted environment variables that you configure on the repository settings.
-Generally in the gureckislab these will be set for you, but read more about [configuration options](configuration) to customize or adjust.
+Generally in the <GureckisLabText/> these will be set for you, but read more about [configuration options](configuration) to customize or adjust.

 ### Notifying the Slack bot
-In the gureckislab the final step is to send a notification about the deployment to a Slack [Worflow Builder](https://slack.com/help/articles/360035692513-Guide-to-Workflow-Builder) bot.
+In the <GureckisLabText/> the final step is to send a notification about the deployment to a Slack [Workflow Builder](https://slack.com/help/articles/360035692513-Guide-to-Workflow-Builder) bot.
 This lets you verify the code was deployed and provides you with an up-to-date URL to share with participants.

 If the deployment script fails, GitHub will attempt to notify the slack bot about the error.
 However, it requires that the GitHub secrets have been properly uploaded with `npm run config:upload` so the absence of an error notification isn't proof things did work.